Annex-Engineering/TradRack/docs/klipper/Config_Reference.md

 bowden_length:
 #   Length (in mm) to quickly move filament through the bowden tube
 #   between Trad Rack and the toolhead during loads and unloads.
-#   This parameter must be specified.
+#   See Tuning.md for details.
+This parameter must be specified.
 extruder_load_length:
 #   Length (in mm) to move filament into the extruder when loading the
 #   toolhead.
 See Tuning.md for details.